soyDOFT/notes-app/README.md

 Focus away on the backend of the application to concentrate on learning how to utilize JavaScript in Node.

 # Purpose
-This app allows storing notes with
+This app allows storing notes using the command line and a .json file

 # Commands
 ## add